Tom Tavares

-António Sérgio Lopes Tavares (born 12 June 1987) is a Cape Verdean international footballer who plays for Portuguese club S.C.U.
-Torreense, as a midfielder.
+António Sérgio Lopes Tavares (born 12 June 1987) is a Cape Verdean international footballer who plays for Portuguese club Vitória de Sernache, as a midfielder.

 Career

 Born in Tarrafal, Tavares has played for Estrela dos Amadores, Sporting Clube da Praia, Anadia, Primeiro de Agosto, Benfica de Luanda and Oriental de Lisboa.
 In June 2016 he signed for Académica.

 He made his international debut for Cape Verde in 2009.